thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 [^21/1]: In this connection, reference should be made to judicial "comity".
 For example, British Courts apply "comity" when giving recognition to the legislative, executive, and judicial acts of other States. _See_ Foster v.
 Driscoll, [1929] 1 K.B.
-470. Comity", in its general sense, cannot be invoked to prevent Great Britain, as a sovereign State, from taking steps to protect its own revenue laws from gross abuse; _see_ decision of House of Lords in Collco Dealings, Ltd. v.
+470. "Comity", in its general sense, cannot be invoked to prevent Great Britain, as a sovereign State, from taking steps to protect its own revenue laws from gross abuse; _see_ decision of House of Lords in Collco Dealings, Ltd. v.
 Inland Revenue Commissioners, [1962] A.C.
 1 at 19; (1961)